thegenemyers/DAZZ_DB/README.md

 assembly as doing so can void the structural validity of any interim block-based results.

+A DB con contain the information needed by Quiver, or by Arrow, or neither, but not both.
+A DB containing neither Quiver or Arrow information is termed a Sequence-DB (S-DB).
+A DB with Quiver information is a Quiver-DB (Q-DB) and a DB with Arrow information is an Arrow-DB (A-DB).
+All commands are aware of the state of a DB and respond to options according to their type.

 A Dazzler DB consists of one named, *visible* file, e.g. FOO.db, and several *invisible* secondary files encoding various elements of the DB.
 The secondary files are "invisible" to the UNIX OS in the sense that they begin with a "." and hence are not listed by "ls" unless one specifies the -a flag.
-We chose to do this so that when a user lists the contents of a directory they just see a single name, e.g. FOO.db, that is the one used to refer to the DB in commands.
+We chose to do this so that when a user lists the contents of a directory they just see a single name, e.g. FOO.db, that is used to refer to the DB in commands.

-A DB con contain the information needed by Quiver, or by Arrow, or neither, but not both.
-A DB is a "Quiver DB" (Q-DB) if said information is added by way of the programs **dexx2DB -q** or **quiva2DB**.
-A DB is an "Arrow DB" (A-DB) if said information is added by way of the programs **dex2DB -a** or **arrow2DB**.
-Options pertaining to this information only apply if the appropriate information is present and an error is emitted if it is not.

 The files associated with a database named, say FOO,  are as follows:

 * "FOO.db": a text file containing
   1. the list of input files added to the database so far, and